-The unpredictability surrounding the time of onset and the type of pathogen that will cause the next pandemic emphasizes the need for pandemic preparedness plans for future health emergencies and especially for:
+The unpredictability surrounding the time of onset and the type of pathogen that will cause the next pandemic emphasizes the need for lessons to be learnt from the COVID-19 pandemic and provision of pandemic preparedness plans for future health emergencies, especially for:

-- greater understanding of pathogens, their evolution and circulation for early identification of infectious threats particularly through increased global systemic genomic sequencing capacity and rapid sharing of data, including meta-data - implementation of standardized test requirements for in vitro diagnostic (IVD) detection assays, including quality requirements and assay design principles development of a collection of diagnostics, therapeutics and vaccines (DTVs) for early deployment to infectious threats, demonstrated through a well-rehearsed action plan.
+- greater understanding of pathogens, their evolution and circulation for early identification of infectious threats, particularly through increased global systemic genomic sequencing capacity and rapid sharing of data, including meta-data - implementation of standardized test requirements for in vitro diagnostic (IVD) devices, including quality requirements and assay design principles - development of a collection of diagnostics, therapeutics and vaccines (DTVs) for early deployment to infectious threats, demonstrated through a well-rehearsed action plan.

 The metrology community successfully provided international reference measurement system procedures and materials for molecular and serological testing within months of isolation of SARS-CoV-2.
-It also more generally supported sovereign testing capability for wider stakeholders, albeit to different and largely national extents throughout the world.
+It also more generally supported testing capability for wider stakeholders, albeit to different and largely national extents throughout the world.